 What Kind Of Claim Can I Make After An Uber Accident?

-When Should I Call A San José Rideshare Accident Attorney?
+When Should I Call A Rideshare Accident Attorney?

-But, it's still the best idea to contact an Uber accident attorney right away, on the date of the accident if possible.
+It's best to contact an Uber accident attorney right away, on the date of the accident if possible.
 That way you can reap all the benefits and protections of having a good attorney fight for you from day one.